JAlcocerT/JAlcocerT/content/blog/entrep-audio.md

 Recently I heard about `myminutes.ai` so summarize meetings.

+> Tools like this one should help you get [proper MoM](https://jalcocert.github.io/JAlcocerT/effective-meetings-data-analytics/#as-a-meeting-owner) (minutes of meetings)

 What can we build around audio/speech?

 Do you imagine practicing job interviews in front of an ai?